getoutreach/epf/README.md

 ### Loading Data

-The primary means of interacting with `epf` is through a `session`.
-Epf automatically injects a primary session into all routes and controllers.
+The primary means of interacting with `coalesce` is through a `session`.
+Coalesce automatically injects a primary session into all routes and controllers.
 To load data, you can use the `load` method on the session:

 ```
 App.PostRoute = Ember.Route.extend({